educredentials/obv3-examples/examples.md

 - **HO** - Credentials for higher education, HBO, and WO.
 - **MBO** - Credentials for secondary vocational education, MBO.

-Four variants are worked out as examples for each type:
+Three variants are worked out as examples for each type:

 - **Full** - All mandatory and optional fields are filled in.
 - **Minimal** - Only mandatory fields are filled in.
 - **Embedded** - All mandatory fields are filled in.
 All optional fields with references to images are filled in.
 All images are included in the payload as base64 data URLs.

-- **Full, MBO** - All mandatory and optional fields, worked out for an MBO.
+For MBO we only provide the full version, for no other reason than that managing six more variants is too much work.

+We provide the different versions to check how the various wallets, verifiers and issuers handle the attributes:

+- Embedded, to check how/if wallets, verifiers and issuers deal with embedded images and therefore large credentials.
+- Minimal, so that wallets and verifiers have a reference of what attributes an Educredential will always carry.
+- Full, so that wallets and verifiers have a reference of what attributes they might expect and should handle eventually.

 ## Markdown